A Walk through the history of the City of the Hills in Oneonta, New York

 Autumn Cafe

-It was a chilly and night as I searched out, the Autumn Café on Main St in Oneonta.
+It was a chilly night as I searched out the Autumn Café on Main St in Oneonta.
 Delighted to be out of the rain, I ordered the wild boar pasta and a glass of wine.
-The chill of the day quickly passed with delicious food and first class service.
+The chill of the day quickly passed with delicious food and first-class service.
 Always search out a local recommendation; I doubt you will be disappointed.

 http://www.autumncafe.com/